-Adding a new, uncorrelated strategy to a portfolio can improve the risk-adjusted performance of the original portfolio.
+Adding an uncorrelated strategy to a portfolio can improve its risk-adjusted performance.
 But even when the long-term performance is expected to be superior, the new portfolio can still underperform the original portfolio over shorter time horizons.
 Here we show why.

 To model the combined returns of our original portfolio and added strategy, we assume: